 Report children where paternity was concluded by the tribe or by another jurisdiction.

-Report children where paternity was concluded even if they are now over
+Report children where paternity was concluded even if they are now over the age of 18 years old.

 Line 4 is a subset of Line 3.
 Line 4 cannot be more than Line 3.